aybehrouz/argennon/proposal.md

 refunded amount based on the average price the smart had paid for that allocated memory.
 This will prevent smart contracts from profit taking by trading memory with the protocol.

+### Concurrency

+Every block of the Algorand blockchain contains a list of transactions.
+This list is an ordered list and the effect of its contained transactions must be applied to the AVM state sequentially as they appear in the ordered list.
+The ordering of transactions in a block is solely chosen by the block proposer.

+_Users should not have any assumption about the ordering of transactions in a block._

+The fact that block transactions constitute a sequential list, does not mean they can not be validated concurrently.
+Many transactions are actually independent and the order of their execution does not matter.
+These transactions can be safely validated in parallel by validators.

+A transaction can change the AVM state by modifying either the code area or the AVM heap.
+In Algorand, all transactions declare the list of memory blocks they want to read or write.
+This will enable us to determine the independent sets of transactions which can be validated in parallel.
+To do so, we define the *memory dependency graph* as follows:

+- G is an undirected graph
+- Every vertex in G corresponds to a transaction
+- Vertices u and v are adjacent in G if and only if u has a memory block B in its writing list and v has B in either its writing list or reading list

+If we consider a proper vertex coloring of G, every color class will give us an independent set of transactions that can be validated concurrently.
+To achieve the highest parallelization, we need to color G with minimum number of colors.
+Thus, the chromatic number of the memory dependency graph shows how good a transaction set could be run concurrently.

+Graph coloring is computationally NP-hard.
+However, in our use case we don't need to necessarily find an optimal solution.
+An approximate greedy algorithm will perform well enough in most circumstances.
+The block proposer is responsible for solving the graph coloring problem and a proposed block must determine the independent sets of transactions which can be run in parallel safely.
+Since with better parallelization a block can contain more transactions, a proposer is incentivized enough to find a good graph coloring.

 ## Smart Contract Oracle

 A smart contract oracle is a full AVM emulator that keeps a full local copy of AVM memory and can emulate AVM execution